Asking Fast Radio Bursts for More than Reionization History: Introduction

-FRB signals disperse while travelling through the ionized medium.
+FRB signals disperse while traveling through the ionized medium.
 The amount of dispersion, quantified as Dispersion Measure (DM), directly depends on the free electron content along its path.
-The DM of a cosmological FRB is expected to have dominant contribution coming from the electrons in the IGM.
+The DM of a cosmological FRB is expected to have a dominant contribution coming from the electrons in the IGM.
 During post-EoR ($z \lesssim 5.5$), where the IGM is almost ionized, the IGM DM roughly scales directly with the distances.
-Therefore the DM measurements can be turned to infer the redshift-distance of the FRB \citep{Zhang_2018, Kumar_2019}.
-Conversely, knowing the redshift of the FRBs accurately can be potentially used to estimate baryonic content of IGM during the post-EoR \citep[e.g.,][]{McQuinn_2014, Macquart_2020, Lee_2022, Khrykin_2024}, probe the epoch of second helium reionization \citep[e.g.,][]{Caleb_2019, Linder_2020, Bhattacharya_2021, Lau_2021} and constrain several cosmological parameters \citep[e.g.,][]{Deng_2014, Zhou_2014, Yang_2017, Walters_2018, Pol_2019, Jaroszynski_2019, Wu_2020, Wucknitz_2021, James_2022, Hagstotz_2022}.
+Therefore, the DM measurements can be turned to infer the redshift distance of the FRB \citep{Zhang_2018, Kumar_2019}.
+Conversely, knowing the redshift of the FRBs accurately can be potentially used to estimate baryonic content of IGM during the post-EoR \citep[e.g.,][]{McQuinn_2014, Macquart_2020, Lee_2022, Khrykin_2024}, probe the epoch of second helium reionization \citep[e.g.,][]{Caleb_2019, Linder_2020, Bhattacharya_2021, Lau_2021} and constrain several cosmological parameters \citep[e.g.,][]{Deng_2014, Zhou_2014, Yang_2017, Walters_2018, Jaroszynski_2019, Pol_2019, Wu_2020, Wucknitz_2021, James_2022, Hagstotz_2022}.
 In this work we explore how useful they can be as detailed probes of the EoR.

-Despite their enigmatic origin, a recent discovery of a galactic FRB \citep{Bochenek_2020, CHIME_2020, Bera_2024} clearly associates at least some FRBs to magnetars.
-Other, less direct, evidence linking FRBs to magnetars comes from the statistical properties of the bursts, from host galaxies and offsets relative to them and from the energetics and temporal properties of the bursts \citep[e.g.,][]{Popov_2010, Falcke_2014, Ioka_2020, Wadiasingh_2020, Zhang_2022,BK2023,Chen_2023,Totani2023}.
-Hence, we can expect a sufficiently large number of FRBs during EoR ($z>6$) which spans a much larger time compared to the life-time of the massive Pop III stars ($\sim ~ 5 - 30~{\rm Myr}$) that leave behind neutron star (NS) remnants with large angular momentum and strong magnetic fields.
-There are indirect evidences which supports a large abundance of high-$z$ FRBs \cite[see the introduction of][for more details]{Paz_2021}.
+Despite their enigmatic origin, a recent discovery of a galactic FRB \citep{Bochenek_2020, CHIME_2020, Bera_2024} clearly associates at least some FRBs with magnetars.
+Other, less direct, evidence linking FRBs to magnetars comes from the statistical properties of the bursts, from host galaxies and offsets relative to them, and from the energetics and temporal properties of the bursts \citep[e.g.,][]{Popov_2010, Falcke_2014, Ioka_2020, Wadiasingh_2020, Zhang_2022,BK2023,Chen_2023,Totani2023}.
+Hence, we can expect a sufficiently large number of FRBs during EoR ($z>6$) which spans a much larger time compared to the lifetime of the massive Population III stars ($\sim ~ 5 - 30~{\rm Myr}$) that leave behind neutron star (NS) remnants with large angular momentum and strong magnetic fields.
+There is indirect evidence that supports a relatively large abundance of high-$z$ FRBs \cite[see the introduction of][for more details]{Paz_2021}.